Kathleen Curran

 Kathleen Curran (27 February 1912 – 1995) was secretary, collector and harbour master (acting) of the Port of Galway from 1951 to 1953, the “only woman in Ireland” to have filled these roles.
-She has been credited as being the first female harbour master in Ireland.
+She has been credited with being the first female harbour master in Ireland.

 Early life

 Kathleen Bernadette Curran was born in Galway on 27 February 1912 to Mary Carroll and Patrick Curran, a coachman and gardener.
 She was one of seven children.
 The family lived on College Road, near the Port of Galway.
 She attended the Mercy Convent school.
 The family was deeply nationalist and instilled a love of the Irish language and Gaelic heritage in Curran.

 As a child, Curran would often stand on the docks and “gaze in wonder at the ships, boats and trawlers, hookers and gleoteóigs”.
 She also read widely about seafaring.
 Her cousin was Peter B Kyne, a San Francisco-based writer, many of whose books were made into films.

 As a young woman, she was engaged to be married to Captain William Goggin but her mother did not give the marriage her blessing and the engagement was ended.
 Curran lived with sister Maureen for the rest of her life.
 One of Eamon de Valera’s sisters lived with the sisters for a time.